-The resolutions you make obviously depend on what you want to achieve with your blog.
-A lot of professional bloggers post about how to become a pro blogger or make loads of money from your blog next year.
-Unfortunately, I can’t help you with either of those!
+The resolutions you ultimately make obviously depend on what you want to achieve with your blog next year.
+A lot of professional bloggers post about how to become a pro blogger or make loads of money from your blog in the next 12 months.
+Unfortunately, I can’t really help you with either of those!

-However, if you want to simply enjoy your blog, get organised and grow it so your posts are actually getting read then hopefully this post will help.
+However, if you want to simply enjoy your blog, get organised and grow it so your posts are actually getting read then hopefully this post will help you a bit.